Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 This insatiable industry wipes out hundreds of thousands of donkeys every year so their skins can be used for a traditional medicine called ejiao (pronounced “uh-jee-ow”), which has no proven benefit whatsoever.
 In Africa, donkeys are bludgeoned to death and sometimes even skinned alive.
 At the current level of slaughter, donkeys could be extinct within the next four years.

 Since 2018, we have made huge strides towards ending the dreadful donkey skin trade.
-We have caused slaughterhouses in Tanzania and Kenya to be shut down, persuaded the South African government to revisit its laws on donkey slaughter, and successfully lobbied for the banning of the trade in Zimbabwe.
+We have caused slaughterhouses in Tanzania and Kenya to be shut down, persuaded the Tanzanian government to ban all donkey slaughter, and successfully lobbied for the banning of the trade in Zimbabwe.
 We have also worked to replenish depleted donkey populations and improve the conditions for working donkeys in several parts of Africa.

 Kenya 🇰🇪